pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 be zero.
 This can actually become a fairly useful debugging tool to identify volumes that were not assigned to their appropriate group.*

-The implicit complement is automatically assigned the 1 + the id of the highest numberd volume.
+The implicit complement is automatically assigned the value 1 + the id of the highest numberd volume.

 Defining the Graveyard